 Which of the following statements are true?

-C. have the same incidence of polyneuropathy as the general population.
+C. have the same incidence of peripheral neuropathy as the general population.

 According to the American Diabetes Association, before people develop type 2 diabetes, they almost always have "prediabetes" — blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.
 Also known as impaired glucose tolerance, prediabetes is an epidemic by any definition.
-In 2015, acording to the CDC, 34% of all US adults, 84 million people, were prediabetic.
-It is estimated that currently over 100 million Americans are prediabetic.
+In 2015, according to the CDC, 34% of all US adults, 84 million people, were prediabetic and 90% were unaware that they had it.

 The correct answer is:

-A. Patients with prediabetes have an increased incidence of polyneuropathy.
+A. People with prediabetes have an increased incidence of peripheral neuropathy.